BTNeandertha1/BTDiablo/README.md

 2. **Paste New btdiablo.mpq folder**

 # Mod specific rules
-1. Here are the rules for BTDiablo!
-Do not do the following, these things are not intended and not part of the balance of the game.
+## Here are the rules for BTDiablo!
+Do not do the following!
+## These things are not intended and not part of the balance of the game.
+Some of these exploits are possible due to prioritizing your QOL while being limited by the softcode changes in D2R modding.
-2. Larzuk Socketing Amulets, Rings, Gloves, Belts and Boots.
+- Larzuk Socketing Amulets, Rings, Gloves, Belts and Boots.
 You need to corrupt these items in order to get sockets to these items.
-3. Utilizing Charms with more than half your inventory (Only Top or Bottom allowed)
+- Utilizing Charms with more than half your inventory (Only Top or Bottom allowed)
-4. Using Multiple Unique Charms of the same type (Example: 2x Hellfire, 2x Gheed or 2x Anni)
+- Using Multiple Unique Charms of the same type (Example: 2x Hellfire, 2x Gheed or 2x Anni)
-5. Selling and then buying back stacked currency from vendors
+- Selling and then buying back stacked currency from vendors
-6. “Reorganizing" on controller to remove inventory debuffs
+- “Reorganizing" on controller to remove inventory debuffs
-7. All of these exploits are possible due to prioritizing your QOL while being limited by softcode changes in D2R modding.

 ## Charm inventory
 - D2R provides limited modding capabilities, so some systems work by the word of honor.